grafana/tempo/docs/sources/tempo/configuration/parquet.md

 # Apache Parquet block format

 Tempo has a default columnar block format based on Apache Parquet.
-[TraceQL]({{< relref "../traceql" >}}), the query language for traces, requires Parquet.
-In a future release, Parquet will be required to use traces search.
+Parquet is required for tags-based search as well as [TraceQL]({{< relref "../traceql" >}}), the query language for traces.

 A columnar block format may result in improved search performance and also enables a large ecosystem of tools access to the underlying trace data.
 For example, you can use `parquet-tools` to [query Parquet data]({{< relref "../operations/parquet" >}}).